ILIAS-eLearning/ILIAS/Services/Cron/README.md

 }
 ```

-A message can be added additionally that will be
+A message SHOULD be added additionally that will be
 displayed in the GUI or the appropriate log files.